Seattle's Child

 minor league and college teams

-Ballard FC photo courtesy of Blake Dahlin.
+Ballard FC (Image courtesy Blake Dahlin)

 Non-pro and college sports are cost-effective and fun

-Lots ofĀ options
+Lots of options

-Case in point: lower-league soccer is on the rise,Ā inspired, no doubt, by the rocketing success of Ballard FCā€™s first two seasons in the semi-professional USL2 league.
-Recently, two new USL2 teams have been launched: West Seattleā€™s Junction FC and Midlakes United in Bellevue, and Ballard FC has announced the launch of a semi-professional womenā€™s team.
+Case in point: Lower-league soccer is on the rise, inspired, no doubt, by Ballard FC’s success in the semi-professional USL2 league.
+They have now been joined by other area clubs, West Seattle Junction FC and Midlakes United in Bellevue, as well as semi-pro women’s clubs West Seattle Rhodies FC and Salmon Bay FC.

-Each FC team roster features talented collegiate playersā€”many of whom were high school standouts here just a few years ago.
+Each FC team roster features talented collegiate players — many of whom were high school standouts here just a few years ago.
 Finding a favorite player or three is easy for fans young and old at USL2 games, especially with seating so close to the action on the field.
-Moreover, player proximity and accessibility extend beyond game time.Ā
+Moreover, player proximity and accessibility extend beyond game time.

 Game environments with kids written all over them

-This interpersonal connection makes attending non-professional gamesā€”including Seattleā€™s minor league baseball team (the DubSea Fish Sticks), junior ice hockey team (the Everett Silvertips), or the regionā€™s Western Ultimate League team (the Seattle Tempest)ā€” a great way to help kids develop positive role models, and an opportunity to show young fans what it can mean to stick with a sport they love.
-Since they cost less than pro games, families on limited budgets may be able to attend several matches in a season.Ā
+This interpersonal connection makes attending non-professional games — including Seattle’s minor league baseball team (the DubSea Fish Sticks), junior ice hockey team (the Everett Silvertips), or the region’s Western Ultimate League team (the Seattle Tempest) — a great way to help kids develop positive role models, and an opportunity to show young fans what it can mean to stick with a sport they love.
+Since they cost less than pro games, families on limited budgets may be able to attend several matches in a season.

-Here also is a chance for fans to experience the thrill of attending ā€œawayā€ games.
-It may be beyond reach to take your family to Houston to watch the Mariners or Detroit to watch the Seahawks, but taking your family of Bellevue Midlakes fans to West Seattle just might be doable.Ā
+Here also is a chance for fans to experience the thrill of attending “away” games.
+It may be beyond reach to take your family to Houston to watch the Mariners or Detroit to watch the Seahawks, but taking your family of Bellevue Midlakes fans to West Seattle just might be doable.

-Hereā€™s a look at some of the minor league and college sporting events available in and around Seattle.
-Check out your local collegeā€™s athletic department for more options.
+Here’s a look at some of the minor league and college sporting events available in and around Seattle.
+Check out your local college’s athletic department for more options.

-Junior League hockey
+Junior League Hockey

-Ultimate (frisbee)
+Ultimate (Frisbee)

 College Sports

 Food and fans always go together.
 Most non-professional sporting events offer some level of concessions, including perhaps food trucks and beer gardens.
-Teams promote regular theme nights throughout the season, with special activities and incentives for attendees.Ā
+Teams promote regular theme nights throughout the season, with special activities and incentives for attendees.

 About the Author